ICT

 Our programmes of study

 Our KS3 course is focussed on engaging pupils through the practical application of computer skills.
-We try to deliver a wide range of activities including: programming, robotics as well as the functional use of IT programs such as word, data and picture processing tools.
+We try to deliver a wide range of activities maximising student participation.
 Online and computer safety is integral to all we do.

 Year 7